GeoffreyGichaga/ExamsPortal/README.md

 ## Setup/Installation Requirements
 * Site can be accessed through the repo live link
-* A phone .tablet or a desktop computer
+* A phone ,tablet or a desktop computer
 * Site is responsive on screens with a min-width of 280px and max-width 770px